 - After Kalinga[current coastal Odisha] he gave up war.

 - He started to execute Dhamma[prakrit term for Dharma]

-- Ashoka’s dhamma did not involve worship of a god, or performance of a sacrifice.
-He felt its his duty to instruct his subjects through teachings of Budhha.
+- Ashoka’s dhamma did not involve the worship of a god or the performance of a sacrifice.
+He felt it his duty to instruct his subjects through the teachings of Budhha.

 - He appointed officials, known as the dhamma mahamatta who went from place to place teaching people about dhamma.

 - Besides, Ashoka got his messages inscribed on rocks and pillars, instructing his officials to read his message to those who could not read it themselves.

 - Also sent messengers to spread ideas about dhamma to other lands, such as Syria, Egypt, Greece, and Sri Lanka.